tmeasday/meteor-paginated-subscription/README.md

 var handle = Meteor.subscribeWithPagination('posts', 10);
 ```

-The arguments are as usual to `Meteor.subscribe`, with two exceptions:
+The arguments are as usual to `Meteor.subscribe`, with an exception:

 1. The last argument must be a number, indicating the number of documents per page.
-2. There's no support for a `onReady` callback, see TODO below.
+This can be followed by callback functions in style of `Meteor.subscribe`.

 The paginated subscription expects you to have a publication setup, as normal, which expects as a final argument the *current* number of documents to display (which will be incremented, in a infinite scroll fashion):